What is Ireland doing about climate change?

 Climate Action and Low Carbon Development (Amendment) Act 2021

 In 2021, Ireland signed its Climate Action Act into law, making it legally-binding and providing a framework for achieving our international and EU climate targets.

 This law aims to set out a path to net-zero emissions by 2050, and a 51% reduction in greenhouse gas emissions by 2030.
 Achieving net-zero emissions would mean the amount of greenhouse gas we put into the atmosphere is equal to the amount that is being removed from the atmosphere.

 The Government will attempt to meet these targets through carbon budgets.
 A carbon budget has nothing to do with money – instead, it sets out how much carbon Ireland is allowed to emit in a five-year period.
 Ministers in each department of the government will have their own targets to meet to reduce emissions, and Local Authorities will also have to create their own Climate Action Plans.

 Many climate activists believe that the targets included in the Climate Action Act are not ambitious enough, and that more needs to be done sooner to truly make an impact.
 For example, activists believe the target to achieve net-zero emissions by 2050 is too late.
 Many also believe stronger, more detailed measures should have been introduced and more should be done to hold Ministers and departments to account.

 The Climate Action Plan sets out how Ireland will reduce our emissions in line with our carbon budgets and what actions can be taken across government and public bodies to achieve our emission reduction targets.
 It also provides timelines for each action.

 The government has been sharing progress reports every three months.
-By the end of 2020, 78% of the actions set out in the 2019 Climate Action Plan had been achieved.
-The government is now focusing on the 2021 Climate Action Plan.
+So far, 74% of the actions set out in the 2023 Climate Action Plan have been completed.

 However, activists have criticised the Climate Action Plan for not going far enough and being too focused on short-term measures.